leetreveil/calippo/README.md

 API
 ----

-`Calippo(callback, options)`
+`Calippo(options, callback)`

+`options` is an object passed down into the node [Transform](http://nodejs.org/api/stream.html#stream_new_stream_transform_options) api, pass `{objectMode: true}` if you want to output non binary data with `this.push()`

 `callback` takes a single argument, the value just read from the stream, and is expected to return the type of value to read next, e.g. `this.Buffer(len)`.
 It is this callback that ultimately implements the application protocol, you are expected to manage state yourself.

-`options` is an object passed down into the node [Transform](http://nodejs.org/api/stream.html#stream_new_stream_transform_options) api, pass `{objectMode: true}` if you want to output non binary data with `this.push()`

 All expected values are returned from the `callback`, and and the types of values available are all attached to the `this` scope within the callback: